-The City will concentrate its CDBG Program this year on four high priority needs; decent affordable housing, homeownership, public infrastructure improvements and blight elimination.
+The City will concentrate its CDBG Program this year on three high priority needs; decent affordable housing, homeownership, and public infrastructure improvements.
 These needs address three important goals from our Consolidated Plan: neighborhood stabilization and revitalization, affordable housing rehabilitation and homeownership.
 The City will also address several of our lower priority needs including fair housing, support of public services and homeless prevention.

-The City has identified six neighborhoods where the majority of the residents have low and moderate incomes (LMI) and have designated these areas as local target areas.
+The City has identified six neighborhoods where majorities of the residents have low and moderate incomes (LMI) and have designated these areas as local target areas.
 Most of the neighborhoods are residential in nature although some have small commercial pockets.
 Our efforts will be widespread this year, and it is important to note that our target areas still make up a relatively compact geographic area, which is centered around downtown and extends to the northeast and northwest sides of the City.
-One of our main infrastructure improvements planned for 2019 will occur in the Near East Target Area, while the housing rehabilitation programs will have a city-wide focus.
+One of our main infrastructure improvements planned for 2020 will occur in the Northeast Target Area, while the housing rehabilitation programs will have a city-wide focus.